reda-jaifar/reda-jaifar.github.io/_posts/2020-05-22-from-small-team-to-large-one.markdown

 # Support and expertise
-One of the greatest points when you are part of a small team, is that you know each member is scope of expertise which is very  useful and effective when it come to coordinate whether to change a piece of code, to integrate a new technology or document a feature.
+One of the greatest points when you are part of a small team, is that you know each member is scope of expertise which is very  useful and effective when it comes to coordinate whether to change a piece of code, to integrate a new technology or document a feature.
 Unfortunately this advantage disappears along the way a team begins to extend and we start to be distributed which affects our knowledge about expertise mapping in the project and for sure consume
     more time to find the right source to support you.